partysalat/monitory/README.md

 You have to return a path, which points to a soundfile.
 The function is called maybe multiple times but the sound file is only played once.
 If the path to the sound file changes and you return another sound file path (or null), then it will play the returned other sound file (or nothing).
 When you return the first sound file again, the logic starts over.
-Pro-Tip: You can place the sound file in the assets folder.
+Pro-Tip: You can place the sound file in the assets folder that is reachable under `/assets/<your file>`

 **rows (number)**
 Define the row span of the card